 13. Expensive finishes

 Choosing the most high-end fixtures for a flip isn’t smart.
 In one episode, Christina and Tarek blew $230,000 on a 1,700-square-foot renovation so they could cram in high-end touches.
 “It’s what the buyers in this area want,” Christina said of adding fancy marble, tile, and wood floors.

 14. Too many entertaining areas

-Every home buyer dreams of having space to entertain, but in reality, they won’t host epic parties as much as they think.
-One mistake Christina and Tarek make is planning the space for entertaining rather than for more practical uses, like sitting around watching television.
+Every home buyer dreams of a space to entertain, but in reality, they won’t host huge parties as much as they think.
+One mistake Christina and Tarek make is planning the space for entertaining rather than practical uses, like sitting around watching TV.